FAU-Inf2/MiniC/README.md

 ## Running the MiniC Interpreter

 Use the `minic.sh` script in the root directory to run the *MiniC* interpreter.
-It supports the following command line options:
+Besides the path to the input program (mandatory), it supports the following command line options:

-- `--in <file name>` (mandatory): Specifies the path to the input program.
 - `--lazyLexer`: By default, the lexer works in an eager fashion (i.e., the lexer first lexes the *complete* input program before the parser begins its work).
 If the `--lazyLexer` command line option is set, the lexer works in a lazy fashion instead (i.e., lexing and parsing are interwoven